WellSpan in Franklin & Cumberland Counties

-Together, we’re proud to be Franklin County’s largest coordinated system of health care, where our local doctors, care providers and hospitals work together to help you achieve your health goals.
+Together, we’re proud to be the Franklin County area’s largest coordinated system of health care, where our local doctors, care providers and hospitals work together to help you achieve your health goals.
 In the future, we’ll introduce new specialists and services, making it even easier for you to get the care you need, where and when you want it.

 Learn more about Summit Health Frequently Asked Questions